80 (number): In mathematics

 The Pareto principle (also known as the 80-20 rule) states that, for many events, roughly 80% of the effects come from 20% of the causes.

 Every solvable configuration of the 15 puzzle can be solved in no more than 80 single-tile moves.

+In trade

+In Northern Europe, there have traditionally been words for eighty units - often eggs or herrings: Wall in German, ol in Danish, and øll in Norwegian (all cognates).